Ben & Jerry's will stop selling ice cream in Palestinian territories - KTVZ

 Ben & Jerry’s will stop selling ice cream in Palestinian territories

-The company has been mostly silent on the topic.
-In 2015, Ben & Jerry’s posted on its website that it was “keenly aware of how complex the local market can be,” and it believed it could affect positive change by maintaining a presence in the region.

-But Monday, Ben & Jerry’s had a change of heart, saying it heard and recognized the concerns shared by its fans and partners.
+The largest supermarket to take a stance against Ben & Jerry’s so far has been New York-based Morton Williams, which decided Monday evening to reduce the brand’s products in its 16 stores by 70%, according to the New York Post.

+The ice cream company, which is owned by Unilever, has been doing business in Israel since 1987.
+But the socially conscious brand has come under pressure in particular because its products are available in Israeli settlements in the West Bank, which are considered illegal under international law.
+On Monday, Ben & Jerry’s opted not to renew its contract with its Israeli manufacturer, saying it was inconsistent with the company’s values.

-Ben & Jerry’s said it informed its licensee in Israel that its agreement will not be renewed when it expires at the end of 2022.
-After then, Ben & Jerry’s will no longer be sold in the Palestinian territories.
-The company’s ice cream will, however, continue to be sold in Israel, “through a different arrangement,” Ben & Jerry’s said, noting it will update customers on those details in the future.
+The company’s ice cream will, however, continue to be sold in Israel, “through a different arrangement,” Ben & Jerry’s said.

-Israeli politicians blasted the decision by the ice cream brand.
-The country’s new prime minister, Naftali Bennett, said that Ben & Jerry’s has decided to brand itself as the”anti-Israel ice cream.”

-Ayelet Shaked, Israel’s minister of interior, tweeted her disdain for Ben & Jerry’s decision Monday.

 The-CNN-Wire